emgullufsen/lovecraft/README.md

 "Hands-on Machine Learning with Scikit-Learn, Keras & Tensorflow", by Aurélien Géron

+#### Example Invocation (seed text in generate_char_based.py is currently "the":
+`ricky@DOUGLAS-ENVY:~/Documents/code/lovecraft$ ./generate_char_based.py`
+`the used, itsaeposing kind which vadiably resembled a sane boys’ fragments, ahd thead fear church upon memork; he saw the fellew about the clothing: “dr. rays 1857—the dra some chroarence fear—south of castle and was paper stoning it tuems on, and appro`

 #### IMPORTANT NOTES FOR RUNNING SCRIPTS:
 Invoke with `python3 generate_char_based.py` to generate text.
 The she-bang at top of my scripts points right to python3.9 - this will likely not work unless